jyotisham/jyotisha/README.md

 For a survey of similar software, see [here](https://sanskrit-coders.github.io/astronomy/).

 ### Accuracy status
-It is very important to note that this is an *approximate* panchangam, automatically generated, without the careful oversight of learned scholars who have the depth of knowledge to resolve the exact dates for occurrences of different festivals.
-The best use of this panchangam is as an approximate guide (95% of the events are also probably spot on) — when in doubt, consult only your own panchangam!
+It is very important to note that this is an *approximate* panchaanga, automatically generated, without the careful oversight of learned scholars who have the depth of knowledge to resolve the exact dates for occurrences of different festivals.
+The best use of this panchaanga is as an approximate guide (95% of the events are also probably spot on) — when in doubt, consult only your own panchaanga!

 Kartik has primarily restricted my example testing to Chennai, Mumbai, London and Palo Alto.
 Please let me know of any bugs